publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schVIII/m__us_usc_t7_s3293.md

     Subsec. (c)(1).
 [Pub.
 L. 104–127, § 277(b)(3)][/us/pl/104/127/s277/b/3], substituted “food and fiber needs” for “food needs”.

     1992—Subsec. (a).
 [Pub.
-L. 102–511, § 705(a)(1)][/us/pl/102/511/s705/a/1], struck out “middle income countries and emerging democracies” after “fellowship program for” and inserted “(as determined under subsection (b) of this section)” after “eligible countries”.
+L. 102–511, § 705(a)(1)][/us/pl/102/511/s705/a/1], struck out “middle income countries and emerging democracies” after “fellowship program for” and inserted “(as determined under subsection (b))” after “eligible countries”.

     Subsec. (b).
 [Pub.
 L. 102–511, § 705(a)(2)][/us/pl/102/511/s705/a/2], substituted “described in any of the following paragraphs” for “that meet the following requirements” in introductory provisions and added par.
 (4).